-Once your milk tracker has been setup and had all of its accounts mapped and various settings sorted, you can move on to building your budgets and forecasts.
+Once your milk tracker has been setup and had all of its accounts mapped and various settings sorted, you can move on to building your forecasts.

 For New Zealand dairy farmers, we automatically populate almost all milk companies with their milk prices each season (including any season adjustments).

-While you're here, you can also update your benchmarking settings for your milking platform (B).
+While you're here, you can also update your benchmarking settings for your milking platform (A) and peak cows (B).
 These can be changed at anytime.

-Your kgMS (or, production) must be entered in whole numbers under the first column titled Production kgMS.
-If your milk price differs from the company milk price, you can enter your own price under Your milk price.
+When entering the production values manually your kgMS must be entered in whole numbers under the first column titled Production kgMS (A).
+If your milk price differs from the company milk price, you can enter your own price under Your milk price (B).

 If your selected milk company has recently released a pricing update, you can use the reset milk price button to bring those up to date values into the milk tracker for you automatically.